 Sometimes the groggy feeling can result from taking too much of an edible product too close to going to sleep.
 If you doze off before the edible fully kicks in or you wake before it wears off, you may be still feeling the effects.
 Also, those who are inexperienced with edibles often worry they haven’t taken enough to feel the effects, so they ingest more; it can take some people up to 24 hours to fully metabolize an edible, which means a longer lag time for the high to abate.
 The advice of “go low and slow” (which essentially means to start with a low dose and slowly increase it) applies to any cannabis product you try but especially to edibles for the reasons above.

 Changing how you ingest cannabis can also change how your body processes it.
-Edible THC is picked up by the liver and changed from delta 9THC into d 11THC, a more potent form of cannabis that takes much longer to kick in (up to 10 times longer) and tends to have a very dysphoric affect, sometimes presenting as bad dreams but may also be perceived as a hangover the next day.
-The CBD edibles should not produce the same response.
+Edible THC is picked up by the liver and changed into Delta-11 THC, a more potent form of cannabis that takes much longer to kick in (up to 10 times longer) and tends to have a very dysphoric affect; this result may also be perceived as a hangover the next day.
+CBD edibles should not produce the same response.
 If this scientific explanation makes your head spin, here’s the bottom line: Edibles make you groggy because of how your body is processing the cannabis it contains.

 Most plants have terpenes—these are naturally-occurring chemicals that are responsible for how botanicals smell.
 For example, citrus trees are usually abundant in limonene (go figure), which is known to be energizing.
 Cannabis strains can be bred with different terpenes in order to direct the high, so if an edible is made with a strain that is high in linalool (which is good for pain and anxiety but also has a sedating effect) or myrcene (which is often credited with the famous cannabis “couch lock”), you’re more likely to feel the drag into the next day.
 If cannabis edibles make you groggy as as a rule, take a look at the fine print on your packaging and consider trying a different type.